 Jean-Paul Berthomé, Chairman of the Mustela Foundation and CEO of Laboratoires Expanscience, reflects on the international ambition of the Mustela Foundation.

-To this effect, in 2016, we supported six research projects in the fields of psychology, midwifery and pediatrics amounting to 32,000 euros.
-Since 1982, we have provided aid for over 120 projects.
+To this effect, in 2019, we supported 14 research projects in the fields of psychology, midwifery and pediatrics amounting to 59,500 euros.
+Since 1982, we have provided aid for 194 projects.
 In a testament to our high profile, each year we receive an average of 100 submissions for prizes or grants awarded by our institution.

 Brochures, posters, booklets: we annually distribute tens of thousands of copies of our informational and educational resources.